 A strange mix of anticipation and angst, accompanied my typical Sunday awakenings.
 Was I ready?
-Had I prayed enough?
-Was I emotionally, spiritually and physically prepared for what the day would bring?
-Could I introduce someone to Jesus as Saviour, today?
+Had I prepared and prayed enough?
+Was I emotionally, spiritually and physically primed for what the day would bring?
+Could I introduce someone to Jesus as Saviour today?

 For as long as I remember, a coffee (or 3) was all I had for Sunday breakfast.
 Going without food was my way of preparing my body for surrender to God’s strength in me and through me.
 Fasting was my Sunday ritual.